Icinga/icinga-doc/markdown/en/timeperiods.md

 definitions allow you to control when various aspects of the monitoring and alerting logic can operate.
 For instance, you can restrict:

--   When regularly scheduled host and service checks can be performed

--   When notifications can be sent out

--   When notification escalations can be used

--   When dependencies are valid

 ### 5.9.2.
 Precedence in Time Periods